An Uncle's Overdose Spurs Medicaid Official To Change Course

 It may not literally be what killed him, Ostrovsky says, referring to the stigma.
 "But that's what killed him."
 NPR agreed not to disclose the uncle's name out of respect for his family's privacy.

-Last fall, the Trump administration declared the opioid crisis a public health emergency, stopping short of allocating more funding for an "epidemic" that killed more than 42,000 in 2016 — more than any year on record, according to the Centers for Disease Control and Prevention.
+Last fall, the Trump administration declared the opioid crisis a public health emergency, stopping short of allocating more funding for an "epidemic" that killed more than 42,000 in 2016 — more than any other year on record, according to the Centers for Disease Control and Prevention.
 And early numbers released this month indicate 2017 may even have outpaced 2016 in drug deaths.

 In one of the latest attempts to manage the crisis, Democratic Gov. Tom Wolf of Pennsylvania recently declared the opioid epidemic a statewide disaster emergency.
 For the first time, Pennsylvania officials will direct emergency resources toward a public health crisis in the same way they would a natural disaster.

-The uncle's story offers an intimate look at a crisis that has vexed officials on the local, state and national level, strained public health resources — and infiltrated not just America's streets and drug dens, but also workplaces and successful middle-class families like Ostrovsky's.
+The uncle's story offers an intimate look at a crisis that has vexed officials on the local, state and national levels, strained public health resources — and infiltrated not just America's streets and drug dens, but also workplaces and successful middle-class families like Ostrovsky's.

 The uncle immigrated to the United States from Azerbaijan when he was 16, seeking a brighter future than the one that stretched before him in the crumbling Soviet Union, Ostrovsky says.
-The family settled in Baltimore, where the Uncle married and started his own family.
+The family settled in Baltimore, where the uncle married and started his own family.
 When he wasn't working, he grilled lamb kebabs and danced to music from his home country.
 He was a warm, welcoming host, insisting guests have at least a cup of tea.

 "Even when he had nothing, he would take that last piece of bread and offer it to you," Ostrovsky says.

 To Ostrovsky, the man was the "cool uncle," always bringing his nephew trinkets from his travels.
-When Ostrovsky was in seventh grade, his uncle returned from Jamaica with a shirt that read: "See no evil, hear no evil, speak no evil, s—- happens mon."
+When Ostrovsky was in seventh grade, his uncle returned from Jamaica with a shirt that read: "See no evil, hear no evil, speak no evil, s*** happens mon."
 Ostrovsky wore the shirt to school — and says he happily suffered the inevitable punishment.
 "I love him for that and was proud to get in trouble," he says.

 Sometime around the early 2000s, the uncle and his wife divorced.
-The man began drinking more — a vice Ostrovsky attributed in part to the family's cultural heritage, but that he now suspects grew into alcoholism.
+The man began drinking more — a vice Ostrovsky attributed, in part, to the family's cultural heritage, but that he now suspects grew into alcoholism.

 It is unclear to the family when, exactly, drugs came into the uncle's life, though his problems seem to have escalated in his 30s.
 His drug of choice was cocaine, Ostrovsky learned from his uncle's friend, who frequently took drugs with the uncle over the years.